supercollider/example-plugins/README.md

 Alternatively, you can copy, move, or symbolic link the folder into your Extensions folder.
 You can find out which one that is by evaluating `Platform.userExtensionDir` in sclang.
 You can install the plugin(s) system-wide by copying to `Platform.systemExtensionDir`.

+If you're not using sclang, the installation method varies.
+Ask the developer(s) of the client if you're not sure how.

 ## Development workflow

 If you change your source file(s) or `CMakeLists.txt`, simply use `make` to recompile the shared library.
 You will need to restart scsynth/supernova for your changes to take effect.